-This 12 week CPD module was originally run in Sept-Dec 2020 and it is being re-run in Sept-Dec 2021.
+This 12 week CPD module was originally run in Sept-Dec 2020.
+It was rerun in Sep-Dec 2021and will be held again in Sept-Dec 2022.
 It will allow graduate engineers and engineers employed in other disciplines within the microelectronic sector to upskill such that they can become contributing digital designers within a team environment from day 1.
+The average participant workload on this CPD module will be 11 hours per week.
 The lectures and tutorials will be recorded and put online.
-If you wish to receive updates on the course or provisionally reserve a place, please submit a query.

 On completion of the module, participants will be able to: